Shyngys001/BookStore-Management-System/README.md

 ```

-### 2. Print the minimum and maximum prices of books.
+### 2. Print the minimum and maximum prices of books 📚
 ```js
 db.books.aggregate([
   {